Are you wondering how to make this a fun break for your teens and tweens? Check out these ideas!

 How To Make A Video Game (Intro to Game Design): In this course, students will learn how to make their first video game.
 They will finish the class with their very own playable game.

 What The Wealthy Teach Their Children & Now You Can Too!

 Because They Are Interested In Money!
 This introductory class walks children and parents through the Financial Foundation Series of classes that most parents say, “Boy I Wish I Had Learned That When I Was Young.”

 Masterclass Membership: We love this idea!
 If you’re not sure what your teen wants to do, get them a masterclass membership so they can pick and choose based on their interest and availability.
 There are so many options from cooking with Gordon Ramsey to basketball skills with Steph Curry to acting lessons with Natalie Portman.

 Other Educational Tech Resources

-If you’re still struggling with the screen time though, consider adopting our teen technology rules.
+If you’re still struggling with screen time though, consider adopting our teen technology rules for cell phone addiction.